Mxxxse/Fundraising-Analysis/README.md

 ## Results
 The Result of this was a very well organized Dashboard that was interactive which allowed the data to be specific and percise.
 It was hard to get where I am with this project but now ive gained the ability to make more that are similar to the one I currently made.
 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 They are resourceful.
-They are organized
+They are organized.
+They help read and understand the Launch date money flow for people who need help analysing data.
 - What can you conclude about the Outcomes based on Goals?
 They are resourceful.
 They are organized.
+They help read and understand the goal money flow for people who need help analysing data.
 - What are some limitations of this dataset?
 It doesnt allow me to put in a map to make it interactive and cool.
 - What are some other possible tables and/or graphs that we could create?